tangobattle/tango/README.md

     npm run start  # start webpack (keep this running in the background) npm run start:main  # start electron (run this in a new terminal)
     ```

+## Language support

+Tango is fully internationalized and supports language switching based on your computer's language settings.

+The order of language support is as follows:

+-   **English (en):** This is Tango's primary and fallback language.
+All Tango development is done in English.

+-   **Japanese (ja):** This is Tango's secondary but fully supported language.
+All text in the UI, barring some extremely supplementary text (e.g. the About screen) is expected to be available in Japanese.
+If new UI text is added, a Japanese translation SHOULD also be provided.
+Tango releases MUST not contain missing Japanese text.

+-   **Simplified Chinese (zh-Hans):** These are Tango's tertiary languages.
+Support is provided on a best effort basis and translations are provided as available.